 - Start slowly– Don't go head first into ketogenic eating.
 Instead, reduce your carb intake gradually week by week so your body slowly adjusts to rising ketone levels.

-- Include plenty of nutritious foods – By eating foods high in vitamin C, E, and zinc, you'll keep your immune system strong and functioning and, hopefully, the keto rash at bay.
+- Include plenty of nutritious foods – By eating foods high in vitamin C, E, and zinc, you'll keep your immune system strong and, hopefully, the keto rash at bay.

 - Eat enough omega-3 fatty acids – Research shows that the food we eat is deficient in omega-3 fatty acids .
 Omega-3s are essential for a range of functions in your body, one of which is regulating the immune system.